MatteoGabriele/vue-analytics/docs/debug.md

 ## Debug

-Implements Google Analaytics debug library.
+Implements Google Analytics debug library.

 **Please remember that it is for debug only.
 The file size of analytics\_debug.js is way larger than analytics.js**